 The waterfall is formed by Hvita River (White River) that falls for 32 meters in two steps into a great canyon.

 Along the path to the waterfall there is a sign in memory of Sigríður Tómasdottir.

 Sigríður lived in Gullfoss with her father Tomas, a farm owner.
 She used to go to the waterfall every day and she considered it her best friend.

 But at some point some foreign investors asked Tomas to sell the waterfall so that they could exploit it for the hydroelectric production.
-Sigríður fought hard against this project and as a last ditch effort she said that she would kill herself by jumping into the waterfall.
-So the project was abandoned and finally Gullfoss Waterfall was designated as nature reserve in 1979.
+Sigríður fought hard against this project and as a last-ditch effort she said that she would kill herself by jumping into the waterfall.
+So the project was abandoned and finally Gullfoss Waterfall was designated as a nature reserve in 1979.

 GEYSIR GEOTHERMAL FIELD.